AI Pendulum Wave - Mesmerizing Physics Simulation Watch multiple pendulums of varying lengths swing

 pendulums.push(new Pendulum(L, g, damping, cx, cy, i, N));

-Creates a new Pendulum object with the calculated length and adds it to the pendulums array
+Creates a new Pendulum object with its calculated length and adds it to the array that draw() will loop through.

 draw()